Naw-R/CART-253/Projects/1-Art-Jam/README.md

 ## [View the project online](https://naw-r.github.io/CART-253/Projects/1-Art-Jam/)

 ## Description
-This is an interactive game where the player uses the mouse to push a bouncing ball away.
-The ball moves dynamically and changes direction when it comes close to the edges of the canvas or interacts with the player's cursor.
-The player can influence the ball's movement by hovering near it, creating an engaging avoidance gameplay experience.
+This is an interactive game where the player controls a red ball with the mouse to influence the movement of a bouncing blue ball.
+The blue ball moves dynamically within a boundary, changing direction when it hits the edges or when it’s repelled by the red ball.
+The closer the player’s cursor gets to the blue ball, the stronger the push effect, creating a fun and engaging challenge as the player tries to control and avoid the blue ball’s movements.

 ## Credits
 This project uses [p5.js](https://p5js.org) and the videos by [Pippin Barr](https://pippinbarr.com/cart253/schedule)